 Film, Television & New Media uses an inquiry learning model, developing critical thinking skills and creative capabilities through the exploration of five key concepts that operate in the contexts of production and use.
-The key concepts of representations, technologies, audiences. institutions and languages are drawn from a range of contemporary media theories and practices.
-Students will creatively apply film, television and new media key concepts to individually and collaboratively make movingimage media products, and will investigate and respond to moving-image media content and production contexts.
+The key concepts of technologies, representations, audiences, institutions and languages are drawn from a range of contemporary media theories and practices.
+Students will creatively apply film, television and new media key concepts to individually and collaboratively make moving-image media products, and will investigate and respond to moving-image media content and production contexts.